 After explaining that students will be part of a “townhall discussion” on wolf management, instructors randomly divide the students into teams representing each of the stakeholders—from Wyoming ranchers to Yellowstone National Park staff.
 For an extra challenge and empathy-building exercise, instructors can ask students to represent a stakeholder with a different perspective than their own.

 Each team of students is provided with their stakeholder’s viewpoint and supporting information to present at the townhall meeting.
 The goal of the townhall discussion is for all stakeholders to come to an agreement on how to proceed with wolf management in the Greater Yellowstone Ecosystem.
-The townhall discussion works to build a number of environmental literacy competencies and behaviors—through modeling citizen participation, engagement in argument, and articulation and presentation of conclusions.
+The townhall discussion builds a number of environmental literacy competencies and behaviors—through modeling citizen participation, engagement in argument, and articulation and presentation of conclusions.
 (You can see that even grown politicians could use some of these skills!)

 Note the progression within the lesson, too.
 At first, students practice constructivism, unearthing their previous personal knowledge and perspectives.
 But by the end of the lesson, they are listening to others’ opinions and experiences, and working collaboratively to weave those differing opinions and experiences into meaningful wildlife management recommendations.
 It’s a process that subtly reshapes their own dispositions.